 Ms. Lilly has served as Chief Investment Officer and Executive Vice President for The Pohlad Companies, a privately-owned business based in Minneapolis, Minnesota that holds a diverse group of businesses and business interests, since 2018.
 She oversees the public and private investments for the Pohlad family and provides leadership and management of the investment team of The Pohlad Companies.
-Ms. Lilly has over 30 years in portfolio and investment team of the Ponda Companies.
-Ms. Liny has over 30 years in portfolio and investment management experience.
+Ms. Lilly has over 30 years in portfolio and investment team of the Pontad Companies.
+Ms. Lilly has over 30 years in portfolio and investment management experience.
 She founded Crocus Hill Partners, a small capitalization portfolio firm, in 2017 and served as President from 2017 to 2018.
 She served as Senior Vice President and Portfolio Manager for Gabelli Asset Management from 2002 to 2017.
-She was a co-founder of Woodland Partners, LLC in 1997 and served as Managing Director from 1997 to 2002, when the firm was convind the Cabelli Acapt Management Ender in the rearrest.
-Me. acquired by Gabelli Asset Management.
+She was a co-founder of Woodland Partners, LLC in 1997 and served as Managing Director from 1997 to 2002, when the firm was considered by Cabelli Asset Management. acquired by Gabelli Asset Management.
 Earlier in her career, Ms. Lilly served in various portfolio management and analyst positions for First Asset Management, Fund American Companies and Goldman, Sachs and Company.